Skip to main content

 How do students return to school?

-If families and practitioners believe that a student’s condition has improved enough to allow in-person school attendance before the end of the current school year, students may return to school.
+Students may return to school.
 Families will need to notify both BLP staff and school staff so that appropriate accommodations can be made for the student’s return to school.
 Students who complete the year with the BLP must submit a new application beginning in July, 2025.

 Who can I contact with additional questions?